peterjc/thapbi-pict/docs/examples/drained_ponds/presence_absence.rst

     applying the filter threshold

 In these cases at least, we are seeing much higher read counts.
-Given the supplementary data provided, it would be possible to plot the read counts from the two methods against each other.
+Given the supplementary data provided, it could be possible to plot the read counts from the two methods against each other.

 Conclusion